squidgetx/media_balance/code/README.md

 The `analysis` directory contains all of the code related to the final analysis of the data

-- Run `make` to knit all files, or you can just knit the Rmds directly.
+- Run `make` to knit the bookdown file, or you can just knit it Rmds directly with `bookdown::render_book()`.
-- `analysis.Rmd` contains main descriptives and some exploratory analysis
-- `balance.Rmd` contains the main results about the trend of balance over time
-- `journalists.Rmd` contains the main results about journalist characteristics and balance as the dependent variable
+- The output will be in `_book/index.html`.
+Open this in your web browser to view all the code and results
 - `load.R` is an R snippet that loads the main data files and contains functions used to construct the balance and ideology scores in the main analysis

 ### Sources